-The State Office continues to implement its professional development (PD) plan to better prepare for and respond to the changes and opportunities the pending WIA reauthorization and the 2014 GED series will offer.
+The State Office continues to craft, implement and evaluate its professional development (PD) plan to better prepare for and respond to the changes and opportunities the pending WIA reauthorization (specifically college and career readiness) and the 2014 GED series.
 State Leadership funds support the work of the Professional Development Advisory Council; Adult Learning Center staff representing instruction, administration, ESL/ELCivics, displaced homemaker program and technology.
-This Council, representing the 'front line' of adult education, works in concert with the State Office to implement the developed three year PD plan utilizing multiple delivery formats.
+This Council, representing the 'front line' of adult education, works in concert with the State Office to design the PD plan utilizing multiple delivery formats.
 The plan was originally designed using the PD needs assessment, conference evaluations, state Performance Indicators and local program monitoring reports.
 The PD plan is reviewed and revised annually to accurately reflect staff needs and follow up.
+The 2013-2014 PD calendar includes quadrant training on common core state assessment plan and its connection with the NRS and LACES, and the NDALL State Fall Conference.

-As part of the PD plan, the State Office created the concept of quadrant trainings; the goal is to provide a structured forum for ALC's to meet and discuss similar topics.
+As part of the PD delivery plan, the State Office created the concept of quadrant trainings; the goal is to provide a structured forum for ALC's to meet and discuss similar topics.
 The state was divided into 4 quadrants - all staff from each quadrant met on the same day with the same agenda.
-This was of particular valuable to those small ALC's who only have one or two staff; the opportunity to network and discuss like topics was helpful according to the evaluations.
-Building on this success, the State Office then arranged for quadrants 1/2 and 3/4 to meet, also on the same day with a common agenda.
-Next spring, quadrants 1/3 and 2/4 will meet using the same criteria.
-With the relational foundation in place, the 2013 PD plan can be implemented using the quadrant concept for instructional preparation of the new GED series, etc.
+This was of particular value to those small ALC's who only have one or two staff; the opportunity to network and discuss like topics was helpful according to the evaluations.
+Building on this success, the State Office then arranged for quadrants 1/2 and 3/4 to meet, also on the same day with a common agenda and then quadrants 1/3 and 2/4 met.
+With the relational foundation in place, the 2013-14 PD plan builds upon these critical relationships, geographical and industry sector similarities.

 The ND Manual of Accountability and State Standards (ND-MASS) had been the long-standing manual for Adult Learning Centers; this document provides guidance in the program improvement process regarding implementation of Adult Basic Education programs.
 The State Office is committed to providing strong leadership to local programs to enhance policy, practice and the continuous program improvement process.
-The State Office targeted 2012 to update the guidance document.
+The State Office targeted 2013 to update the guidance document.
 To date, there have been multiple discussions with directors and staff about their needs for program information, delivery method, content and organization of a new document.
 Additionally, other state guidance was reviewed and a draft outline and table of contents have been created.
-The new manual was expected to be in first draft by January 2012 with final completion estimated by April 2012.
+The new manual was expected to be in first draft by January 2013 with final completion estimated by April 2013.
 However, due to time constraints, the document is still in draft form and being reviewed as time allows.
-The new timeline for completion has been extended to Summer 2013.
+The new timeline for completion has been extended to summer 2014.

-The State Office will be available for information, resources and consultation during the 2013 legislative session which begins January 2013 and runs for no more than 80 days.
-There is no agency initiated legislation related to adult education at this time, but the State Office will monitor and support partner legislation as it pertains to adult education (i.e. Job Services, Career & Technical Education, University Systems, and Department of Commerce).
+The Director was involved in various issues, conversations and legislation during the 2013 legislative session January - April 2013.
+There was no agency initiated legislation related to adult education, but the State Office monitored and supported partner legislation as it pertains to adult education (i.e. Job Services, Career & Technical Education, University Systems, and Department of Commerce).
+Of interest were \$5,000,000 in grants for tribal reservations to ensure workforce preparation and training opportunities.